 Humanitarian crises and their impact on health, protection, and related sectors pose major obstacles to international development and achieving the Sustainable Development Goals (SDGs).

 Effective decision-making by humanitarian actors is vital to the effectiveness of humanitarian responses.
-Accurate and timely information and evidence is essential in achieving effective decision-making.
+Accurate and timely information and evidence are essential in achieving effective decision-making.
 Yet current humanitarian decision-making and programs are impeded by limited data, evidence, capacity, guidance, and ethical preparedness.

-Twenty individuals from multidisciplinary background and spanning three different countries attended the workshop.
+Twenty individuals from the multidisciplinary background and spanning three different countries attended the workshop.
 Participants included a mix of researchers, policymakers, and representatives from non-governmental and humanitarian organizations.

 • Raise awareness and strengthen knowledge about the fundamentals of evidence-informed policymaking, and the range of knowledge translation products and approaches available to promote the use of evidence in policymaking

-• Strengthen skills in accessing and searching for relevant research evidence, framing policy problems, preparing policy briefs and other knowledge translation products, convening dialogues and monitoring and evaluation.
+• Strengthen skills in accessing and searching for relevant research evidence, framing policy problems, preparing policy briefs and other knowledge translation products, convening dialogues, and monitoring and evaluation.